biointec/halvade/docs/source/contents/preprocessing.rst

 Halvade Preprocessing
 ========================

 The Halvade Uploader will preprocesses the FASTQ files, this will interleave the paired-end reads and split the files in pieces of 60MB by default (this can be changed with the **-size** option).
 The Halvade Uploader will automatically upload these preprocessed files to the given output directory on either local scratch, GPFS, HDFS, Amazon S3 or any other distirubted file system.
+Note that the output of this step is the input of the Halvade command.

 .. note:: This step is not required if the input file is an aligned BAM file.